FazeCT/fazect.github.io/htb2023/index.md

 * **Difficulty:** Very Easy
 {{< /admonition >}}

 We are given two Python script.
-The server.py is to setup a server for **RSA encryption**.
-It will output **n, e, ct** upon connecting to the netcat server/run the Python script locally.
+The server.py is to setup a server for `RSA encryption`.
+It will output `n, e, ct` upon connecting to the netcat server/run the Python script locally.

 <img src="crypto2.png" alt="linux" width="1000"/>

-Since **e** is always set to **3**, we can use [Low public exponent RSA attack](https://crypto.stackexchange.com/questions/6713/low-public-exponent-attack-for-rsa) to recover the initial message.
-In general, we only have to calculate **cube root** of ciphertext to get the plaintext.
+Since `e` is always `3`, we can use [Low public exponent RSA attack](https://crypto.stackexchange.com/questions/6713/low-public-exponent-attack-for-rsa) to recover the initial message.
+In general, we only have to calculate `cube root` of ciphertext to get the plaintext.

 Below is the implementation of the attack in Python.